githubapnic/labs/akvorado/akvorado.md

 Set the file ownership to akvorado user account

 ```
-sudo chown akvorado:akvorado /etc/akvorado.yaml
-sudo chown akvorado:akvorado /etc/console.yaml
-sudo chown akvorado:akvorado /etc/inlet.yaml
+sudo chown -R akvorado:akvorado /etc/akvorado
 ```

 Check if the yaml file is formatted correctly

 ```
-akvorado orchestrator /etc/akvorado.yaml --dump --check
+akvorado orchestrator /etc/akvorado/akvorado.yaml --dump --check
 ```

->[!Warning] If there is an error, sometimes characters are skipped or missing when pasting the yaml file from the instructions.
-Try creating the akvorado.yaml file again.
+>[!Warning] If there is an error, read the message as it will indicate how to fix the problem.
+If there is no issue, it will output the above configuration ending with **demoexporter: []**

 - Create the directories and folders that are referenced in the akvorado.yaml file